 If you are trying to find a supplier who can supply Canon ink cartridge replacements for example, that should be relatively straightforward, but finding a partner for your cause marketing program may be a little more challenging.

 If you are running a non-profit organisation, your aim will be to find a situation where your cause and the business partner share a natural connection, such as a toy retailer working with a children’s charity.
+You can also make use of tools from places like UpMetrics to report on any investment from both businesses and grantees alike and let people know exactly the impact that their generosity has had.

 If you run a business and want to make a worthwhile contribution and raise awareness of a cause that is close to your heart, the reverse scenario applies, although it is also preferable if he chosen cause has a good understanding of technology and how social media works, so that you can formulate a marketing strategy which you are both comfortable with.